bterwijn/memory_graph/README.md

 Different aspects of memory_graph can be configured.
 The default configuration is reset by importing 'memory_graph.config_default'.

 - ***mg.config.max_graph_depth*** : int
   - The maxium depth of the graph with default value 12.
 A `✂` (scissor) symbol indicates where the graph is cut short.
+Dashed references indicate that there are more references to a node than are shown.

 - ***mg.config.max_string_length*** : int
   - The maximum length of strings shown in the graph.
 Longer strings will be truncated.